Wisconsin Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-For more details about the full vehicle shipping process, see our Vehicle Shipping Tips.
+For more details about vehicle preparation, see our Vehicle Shipping Tips.
+Taking these steps will help protect your vehicle and make the shipping process smoother.

-Yes, your vehicle is insured when you ship it with us.
+Yes, your vehicle is insured during shipping in Wisconsin.
 All carriers we work with are required to carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
-We verify that each carrier's insurance is valid and active throughout your shipment.
+Before your shipment begins, we verify that each carrier's insurance is valid and active for the entire duration of your transport.

 Spring and fall are your sweet spots.
-March through May and September through October typically have more carrier availability and more predictable weather.
-Even two weeks advance notice usually works well during these shoulder seasons.
+April, May, September, and October typically have moderate demand and good carrier availability.
+Two weeks' notice is usually sufficient during these seasons.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.